Erica Aten, PsyD

 Other specialties include:

-- Identity development & exploration: LGBTQIA+ and poly communities
+- Identity development & exploration: LGBTQIA+, ENM & poly communities

-- Body Liberation & Fat Liberation (Health at Every Size, all bodies are worthy)
+- Body Liberation & Fat Liberation, including Health at Every Size

 - Family-of-origin challenges